Skip to main content

 HIGH AVAILABILITY

 Sudan is a Muslim-majority country, so all meat is halal.
-Finding halal food is not a concern for visitors.
+Visitors will not have to look for it.

 Common Allergens